-Monthly bank reconciliation statements of the two bank accounts must be prepared; one for the US Dollar Account to maintain the disbursement of funds by the World Bank Special Account, and one for the EC dollar Project Account.
+Monthly bank reconciliation statements of the two bank accounts must be prepared; one for the US Dollar Designated Account, and one for the EC dollar Project Account.

 Reconciliation Statements must be maintained for both bank accounts that serve to assist in monitoring disbursements against amounts allocated/budgeted.
 The Cash book, along with payment vouchers, credit advances and receipts will serve as control and will be able to identify cash movements.
-Based on the level of activity, reconciliation statements must be printed monthly and filed.
+Reconciliation statements must be printed monthly and filed.